Surge XT Nightly Releases

 Note that the direct links can break for 90-120 seconds while we are releasing a new build, but the all formats link is always valid.

-Testing the beta is how the release gets good, though!
+Testing the nightlies is how the final release gets good, though!
 We need and welcome your feedback, either on GitHub or Discord.

 Recent changes: